Mean Time Between Failure

 - Measured in hours: While you can use cycles or days, most teams track MTBF in operating hours.

-- Based on history: It reflects what’s already happened, not predictions of future performance.
+- Based on history: It reflects what has already happened, not predictions of future performance.

 For example, if a conveyor motor runs for 1,000 hours and fails four times during that period, your MTBF is 250 hours.
-That number isn’t something you can set a timer for and guarantee a breakdown.
-It’s a benchmark representing the general expectation of the amount of uptime experienced by an asset between failures.
+That number is not a timer you can set and guarantee a breakdown.
+It is a benchmark representing the general expectation of the amount of uptime experienced by an asset between failures.

-MTBF is a tangible and actionable metric and helps determine what is working for a particular asset and what is not.
-This is a much better approach than making guesses without anything backing them up
+MTBF is a tangible and actionable metric.
+It helps determine what is working for a particular asset and what is not.
+This is a much better approach than making decisions without data to back them up.

 MTBF helps answer core operational questions: